 Fairfield goes from strength to strength

-More than 40 nationalities are represented at FHS and the inspectors said pupils respected and valued the knowledge they gained from being part of such a culturally diverse community.
+More than 40 nationalities are represented at Fairfield High School and the inspectors said pupils respected and valued the knowledge they gained from being part of such a culturally diverse community.

 The Ofsted team praised the support and opportunities given to disadvantaged students, those with special needs or disabilities and those who are the most able.